rakshaksoftware/NIDAR-2025/README.md

 python3.9 -m pip show pyrealsense2
 ```
 - But on import pyrealsense2 , it gives error as version `GLIBCXX_3.4.26' not found
+- Trying a different way to download liberalsense